 There is no greater news to my ears.
 Does your heart long for God?
 King David echoes my heart in Psalm 42.

 As the deer pants for the water brooks, so my soul pants for You, O God.
 My soul thirsts for God, for the living God; when shall I come and appear before God?
-(NASB) Ps.
-42:1-2
+Psalm 42:1-2 (NASB)

 I want to know God – everything I can know about Him.
 I want to love God with all my heart.
 I want to live with Him and see Him.
 I want to touch Him and talk with Him face-to-face.
 I just want to be with Him.